 - Progesterone promotes hair growth.
 Its drug equivalent, levonorgestrel, causes hair loss.
 Levonorgestrel and other progestins can also cause depression, headaches, acne, and other side effects.
 Read The crucial difference between progesterone and progestins.

-Contraceptive drugs can never “regulate periods” because pill-bleeds are drug-withdrawal bleeds, not real cycles.
-Watch Why birth control can never fix hormones.
+Contraceptive drugs can never “regulate periods” because pill bleeds are drug-withdrawal bleeds, not real menstrual cycles.

 Contraceptive drugs can also prevent pregnancy, but they’re not the only way to prevent pregnancy.